clicon/clixon-docs/install.rst

-These include (standard options are omitted) --enable-debug          Build with debug symbols, default: no --enable-optyangs       Install the yang files from clixon/yang/optional, required for running the example app and tests, default: no
-  --enable-publish        Enable publish of notification streams using SSE and curl --with-cligen=dir       Use CLIGEN here --without-restconf      No RESTCONF --with-restconf=native  RESTCONF using native http with libevhtp.
-This is default --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
+These include (standard options are omitted) --enable-debug          Build with debug symbols, default: no --enable-yang-patch     Enable RFC 8072 YANG patch (plain patch is always enabled) --enable-publish        Enable publish of notification streams using SSE and curl --disable-evhtp         Disable native http/1.1 using libevhtp (ie http/2 only) --disable-nghttp2       Disable native http/2 using libnghttp2 (ie http/1 only) --with-cligen=dir       Use CLIGEN here --with-restconf=native  RESTCONF using native http with libevhtp.
+(DEFAULT) --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
-  --disable-nghttp2       Disable native http/2 using libnghttp2 (http/1 only)
+  --without-restconf      No RESTCONF
-  --disable-evhtp         Disable native http/1.1 using libevhtp (http/2 only) --with-configfile=FILE  set default path to config file --with-libxml2          use gnome/libxml2 regex engine --with-yang-installdir=DIR  Install Clixon yang files here (default: ${prefix}/share/clixon) --with-opt-yang-installdir=DIR  Install optional yang files here (default: ${prefix}/share/clixon) --without-sigaction     Disable sigaction logic (eg SA_RESTART mode) --enable-yang-patch     Enable RFC 8072 YANG patch (plain patch is always enabled)
+  --with-configfile=FILE  Set default path to config file --with-libxml2          Use gnome/libxml2 regex engine --without-sigaction     Disable sigaction logic (some platforms do not support SA_RESTART mode) --with-yang-installdir=DIR  Install Clixon yang files here (default: ${prefix}/share/clixon) --with-yang-standard-dir=DIR  Location of standard IETF/IEEE YANG specs for tests and example (default: $prefix/share/yang/standard)

 There are also some variables that can be set, such as::

-  ./configure LINKAGE=static ./configure         # Build static libraries ./configure CFLAGS="-O1 -Wall" INSTALLFLAGS="" # Use other CFLAGS
+  ./configure LINKAGE=static                     # Build static libraries
+  ./configure CFLAGS="-O1 -Wall" INSTALLFLAGS="" # Use other CFLAGS

 Note, you need to reconfigure and recompile from scratch if you want to build static libs